rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 **Tips for looking up the value to plug into SERVER_IP:**

-* Method 1: If your k3d server is a remote box
+* Method 1: If your k3d server is a remote box, then run the following command from your workstation.
-    Then run the following command from your workstation `cat ~/.ssh/config | grep k3d -A 6`
+    `cat ~/.ssh/config | grep k3d -A 6`
-* Method 2: If the remote server was provisioned with a Public IP Then run the following command from the server hosting k3d `curl ifconfig.me --ipv4`
+* Method 2: If the remote server was provisioned with a Public IP, hen run the following command from the server hosting k3d.
+    `curl ifconfig.me --ipv4`
-* Method 3: If the server hosting k3d only has a Private IP Then run the following command from the server hosting k3d `ip address`
+* Method 3: If the server hosting k3d only has a Private IP,then run the following command from the server hosting k3d `ip address`
-    (You'll see more than 1 address, use the one in the same subnet as your workstation)
+    (You will see more than one address, use the one in the same subnet as your workstation)

 1. `--volume /etc/machine-id:/etc/machine-id`
 is required for fluentbit log shipper to work.